-The person(s) implementing CM must be recovery-oriented and believe in the positive, non-judgmental approach to treatment.
-If the CM Coordinator does not have training in motivational interviewing, further training will be made available by UCLA.
+The CM Team Members implementing the Program must be recovery-oriented and believe in the positive, non-judgmental approach to treatment.
+If CM Team Members do not have training in motivational interviewing, further training can be requested through UCLA.

-It is important that you make sure that the entire treatment team knows how an individual is doing in CM.
+It is important that you make sure that the entire outpatient treatment team knows how an individual is doing in CM.
 If they are doing great, then the whole team should know so they can all celebrate the member's success.
 If, however, the member is not doing well, it is important that the clinical team knows so that they can offer additional support to them.
 The member should be made aware that their progress in the CM program will be shared with other providers within the site, so CM is integrated into a "team" approach to their overall clinical care.
 Your site should include language to that effect in your consent documents.

 The CM Coordinator will be the point person for the CM program when questions arise.
-There is a list of Frequently Asked Question on the DHCS CM Website.
+A list of Frequently Asked Question is available on the DHCS CM Website.
 UCLA has also set up a website for consultation and questions.
-Other staff involved with CM protocols should have their roles clearly defined as well.
+Other staff involved with CM protocols should have their roles clearly defined, as well.